-At its 2017 General Assembly, the member institutions of the DFG reaffirmed their voluntary commitment to the “Research-Oriented Standards on Gender Equality”.
+At its 2017 General Assembly, the member institutions of the DFG reaffirmed their voluntary commitment to the “Research-Oriented Standards on Gender Equality”

 To help establish a sustainable gender equality policy at DFG member organisations, the DFG introduced its “Research-Oriented Standards on Gender Equality” in 2008.
-A study conducted by the DFG in 2017 once again analysed the implementation and impact of the equality standards, documenting the positive effects these have had on the German scientific and academic landscape.
+A study conducted by the DFG in 2017 analysed the implementation and impact of the equality standards, documenting the positive effects these have had on the German research system.
 The reports submitted by the member institutions illustrate the positive momentum set in motion by the standards, which can be seen at almost all institutional levels.
 Gender equality is now seen as a strategic management task and viewed as a sign of quality.
-The DFG’s gender equality standards have brought about organisational and cultural changes and conditions characterised by increased equal opportunity at the member institutions.
+The Research-Oriented Standards on Gender Equality have brought about organisational and cultural changes and conditions characterised by increased equal opportunity at the member institutions.

-Building on the 2017 study findings, a working group that was instituted by the General Assembly in 2009 convened to discuss and make recommendations regarding the future development of the “Research-Oriented Standards on Gender Equality”.
-In addition, they created an abridged version of the equality standards.
+Building on the 2017 study findings, a working group that was instituted by the General Assembly in 2009 convened to discuss and make recommendations regarding the future development of the Research-Oriented Standards on Gender Equality.
+In addition, they created an updated version of the equality standards.
 The text, which reaffirms the institutions’ voluntary commitment to the standards, was adopted by the General Assembly in 2017.

 Based on the reports submitted by the member institutions (in 2009, 2011 and 2013), the “Research-Oriented Standards on Gender Equality” working group concluded that a great deal of progress had been made with regard to gender equality at German universities.
 Many different measures had been implemented, gender equality was predominantly seen as a management-level task, and cooperation between centralised and decentralised levels of administration had improved.